diwu1990/UnarySim/sw/quantum/README.md

 # Overview

-This directory contains the unary computing based quantum simulation.
+This directory contains the unary computing based quantum simulator.

 1. File _linear_complex.py_ is for complex matrix multiplication.